-- 79. Although European military spending increased on aggregate by 5.7% between 2007 and 2016, the trend differs across regions of Europe.
-When broken down by region over the same period: Western European spending decreased by 6.2%; Central European increased by 4.2%; and, Eastern European spending increased by a stunning 78% (SIPRI, 2015). - 80.
+- 81. European military spending has sustained four consecutive years of real growth.
+NATO's European member states on aggregate have sustained between 3-5% defence budget increases over the past three years.
+In 2017 the largest increases in real-term defence spending growth were in the Baltic States, Germany, and Romania (NATO, 2018).
+Yet, there is some variation across regions, as spending in northern and central Europe grew by 5.5%, while southern and western Europe only saw an increase of about 2.5% (Béraud-Sudreau and Giegerich, 2018). - 82.
 A closer look upon member's defence spending reveals underlying problems preventing a clear-cut assessment of proportional inputs and outputs.
-While a full harmonisation of defence planning among nations is far-fetched, solutions for greater congruity are needed in order to identify metrics for ensuring defence spending is converted into concrete outputs beneficial for the Alliance's post-2014 adaptation. - 81.
-Lack of defence cooperation between European countries is estimated to cost anywhere from €25 to €100 billion every year in needless duplications of effort or extra subsidisation needed to make up for the lack of economies of scale.
+While a full harmonisation of defence planning among nations is far-fetched, solutions for greater congruity are needed in order to identify metrics for ensuring defence spending is converted into concrete outputs beneficial for the Alliance's post-2014 adaptation. - 83.
+Lack of defence cooperation between European countries is estimated to cost anywhere from EUR 25 to EUR 100 billion every year in needless duplications of effort or extra subsidisation needed to make up for the lack of economies of scale.
 As such, the current state of the European defence market is characterised by protectionism, duplication, and fragmentation.
 Recent approximations place 80% of procurement and over 90% of research and technology projects in the hands of national authorities (European Commission, 2017a, b).
-The EU's landmark defence projects such as PESCO and its financial stimulus for joint capability development and research, the European Defence Fund, aim to remedy the current fragmentation. - 82.
-Bowing to pressure from Washington last spring, NATO demanded Allies submit defence spending plans by the end of 2017 which should outline means of achieving the 2% target by 2024.
-The exercise proved less useful than intended; several countries submitted three-year plans while others' extend beyond 2024, and many failed outright to plan to reach the 2% target.
-14 out of 29 countries currently have announced clear plans of reaching the target: the United States, Greece, Poland, Latvia, Estonia, Romania, Lithuania, France, Turkey, Hungary, Slovakia, Bulgaria and Montenegro.
+The EU's landmark defence projects such as PESCO and its financial stimulus for joint capability development and research, the European Defence Fund, aim to remedy the current fragmentation. - 84.
+To assess progress across the Alliance, NATO Allies agreed to submit defence spending plans by the end of 2017 which should outline means of achieving the 2% target by 2024.
+The exercise proved less useful than intended: several countries submitted three-year plans while others planned beyond 2024, and many failed outright to plan to reach the 2% target.
+Currently, 15 out of 29 countries have announced clear plans of reaching the target.

 VIII.
-INTERIM CONCLUSIONS
+CONCLUSIONS